General Statement of Eligibility: Persons with an intellectual disability are eligible to participate in Special Olympics.

 Intellectual disabilities include Down syndrome and some Autism Spectrum Disorders.
 Typically an intellectual disability would not be attention deficit hyperactivity disorder, attention deficit disorder, or a learning disability.

 Ready to join our joyful community?
-Get in touch with your local Special Olympics program by checking out the list of communities or calling the Provincial Office.
+Get in touch with your local Special Olympics program by checking out the list of communities or contacting the Provincial Office.